-As of this morning, more than 3,600 people have now taken the October Unprocessed challenge!
+As of this morning, 2,300 people have now accepted the October Unprocessed challenge!
 If you haven’t taken the pledge yet, please do it today.
 (If you already eat this way all the time, take the pledge and show your support!
-And if you think it’s too daunting, how about just for two weeks?
+And if you think it’s too daunting, how about for just two weeks?
 Or even a day?
-Do what you can, and take charge of your health!) … We’ve got a lot of momentum, and this is turning into something really powerful.
-Keep it up! (and tell your friends!)
+Do what you can, and take charge of your health!) … We’ve got a lot of momentum together, and this is turning into something really powerful.
+Keep it up — and tell your friends!

 When you start reading the ingredient lists for most packaged foods, you’ll see some patterns emerge.
 I’ve already discussed a few of these in recent posts: Refined flour shows up a lot, and sugar is in nearly everything (often several times under different names, so it appears lower in the list).

 Today I want to mention a handful of other ingredients, usually used in small quantities, but collectively, they’re in a whole awful lot of the foods most people eat.
 Many of these are used in extremely small amounts in any given product, but over time I believe those small quantities can really add up.